JunoNgx/crisp-game-lib-tutorial/README.md

 ### Step 022: Input handling

 This is, however, still not interactive.
-We will start this by handling the `input`.
+We will fix this by handling `input`.
 By conventional standard, an entity's updates occur before drawing, so put this line before the drawing codes above.

 ```javascript
     player.pos = vec(input.pos.x, input.pos.y);